OctopusDeploy/blog/blog/2019-11/use-case-for-designing-db-deployment-process/index.md

 ## Tooling

 When coming up with that process, we purposely avoided tooling.
-Tooling wasn't discussed until after we had a draft of the process.
+Tooling wasn’t discussed until after we had a draft of the process.
 First up was the tooling already being used:

 - Build server: TeamCity was being piloted as a replacement for TFS 2012.
 - Source control: Teams piloting TeamCity had moved to Git.
-- Database deployments: Redgate's SQL Change Automation (as it was name at the time).
+- Database deployments: Redgate’s SQL Change Automation (as it was called then).
 - Deployment server: None, although at the time, I thought the build server = deployment server.

 TFS 2012 was on its way out, so it didn’t make sense to continue using it.
 My team was part of the group who switched over to Git and TeamCity.